Much tastier than any tomato purchased in a store, tomatoes sown from seed are also more flavorful than those purchased in nursery pots.

 - Keep watering regularly and eventually provide a little bit of organic fertilizer.

-- Early may, if it won’t freeze anymore, transplant your seedlings to their growing bed or in the vegetable patch, in soil that has been amended with soil mix.
+- Early May, if it won’t freeze anymore, transplant your seedlings to their growing bed or in the vegetable patch.

 - Harvest around 4 to 6 months after sowing depending on the growing conditions.

-- Next steps are detailed in our page on growing tomatoes.
+- Next steps are detailed in our page on growing tomato.